-As a content writing company, we’re familiar with the ins and outs of social media, which is something we take pride in when it comes to giving clients great, unique content.
+As a content writing company, we’re familiar with the ins and outs of content writing social media, which is something we take pride in when it comes to giving clients great, unique content.
 Still, it’s beneficial for any client to understand exactly what they need in terms of their social media content, and this includes the concept of hashtags.

-Hashtags are a recent social media phenomena.
+Hashtags are a recent content writing social media phenomena.
 Used mostly on Twitter and Instagram, hashtags collect site content containing the same word marked with the pound sign (#) and make them easy to search through.
 It’s likely you knew all this, but it’s equally possible you don’t fully understand just how important they are.

 Social media used to be about hanging out with friends, family, acquaintances and co-workers in an online forum, but it’s expanded into a way to connect with strangers from around the world.
 The ability to reach large audiences is why social media is such a powerful marketing tool for businesses, especially those that can’t afford flashy commercials or huge billboards to showcase their wares and services.
-If you buy social media content, you’re spending a lot less than you would be on these kinds of mainstream advertising, and you reaching a much larger audience: the globe.
+If you buy content writing social media, you’re spending a lot less than you would be on these kinds of mainstream advertising, and you reaching a much larger audience: the globe.

 The Two Types of Hashtags